Nutrition During Pregnancy

 Bread, pasta, oatmeal, cereal, and tortillas are all grains.
 Whole grains are those that haven’t been processed and include the whole grain kernel.
 Oats, barley, quinoa, brown rice, and bulgur are all whole grains, as are products made with those grains.
 Look for the words “whole grain” on the product label.
 When you plan meals, make half of your grain servings whole grains.

 You can eat fresh, canned, frozen, or dried fruit.
-Juice that is 100 percent fruit juice also counts in the fruit category.
+Juice that is 100 percent fruit juice counts in the fruit category, but it is best to eat mostly whole fruit instead of juice.
 Make half your plate fruit and vegetables during mealtimes.

 You can eat raw, canned, frozen, or dried vegetables or drink 100 percent vegetable juice.
 Use dark leafy greens to make salads.
 Make half your plate fruit and vegetables during mealtimes.